WaylonWalker/waylonwalker.com/pages/blog/brainstorming-kedro-hooks.md

 title: Brainstorming Kedro Hooks
 date: 2020-05-22T22:02:00.000+00:00
 status: published
-description: "This post is a \U0001F9E0 branstorming work in progress, I will likely use it as a storage location/brain dump of hook ideas."
-cover: "/static/brainstorming-kedro-hooks.png"

 ---

 This post is a 🧠 branstorming work in progress.
+I will likely use it as a storage location/brain dump of hook ideas.

 > ### What is Kedro 🤔
 >